mounteverset/generalist_bt_gen/architecture.md

 ## Failure & Regeneration Lifecycle

 1. **Detection (inside BT)** – `TreeExecutionServer::onLoopAfterTick` still inspects every tick result.
 When the BT returns `FAILURE` or a guard node signals `NEEDS_EXTENSION`, the hook stops the current action goal and enters regeneration mode.
-The `TreeExecutionServer` node and Action server remain active; the goal finishes with a differentiable status/result that the orchestrator understands.
+The `TreeExecutionServer` node and Action server remain active; the goal finishes with a differentiable status/result that the mission coordinator understands.
 2. **Decision (outside BT)** – The **orchestration layer** (typically `chat_interface`) receives the Action result and decides whether to:
    - Simply report failure to the user, or
    - Invoke the LLM again to repair or extend capabilities.
-3. **Context capture** – The orchestrator can request a snapshot from `context_gatherer` via ROS service.
+3. **Context capture** – The mission coordinator can request a snapshot from `context_gatherer` via ROS service.
 Output is saved and passed as structured JSON to LangChain.
 4. **LangChain workflow** – `llm_interface` loads the configured PromptTemplate, selects a model (OpenAI/Gemini/Claude) and orchestrates tool calls (e.g., map query, knowledge base).
 The final response contains a validated BT spec plus supporting artifacts (new plugin hints, metadata).
 5. **Tree update** – `bt_updater` merges the generated subtree into the canonical XML, leveraging TinyXML2 + schema validation.
 Conflicts are resolved via predefined anchors (e.g., `LearningSelector` insertion point).
-The merged XML is returned to the orchestrator and/or `bt_executor`.
+The merged XML is returned to the mission coordinator and/or `bt_executor`.
 6. **Executor reload** – `bt_executor` calls `TreeExecutionServer::createTreeFromText` with the merged XML, reattaches loggers, repopulates or reuses the blackboard, and waits for the next Action goal.
-The orchestrator then sends a **new** `ExecuteTree` goal (for the same mission or the next step in the plan), so the robot continues with an updated set of subtrees.
+The mission coordinator then sends a **new** `ExecuteTree` goal (for the same mission or the next step in the plan), so the robot continues with an updated set of subtrees.

 ## Configuration & Observability